Ober3550/Ober3550/POEMS.md

 to make them feel as though their love is inadequate?
 like you're bringing the sun,
 while they're bringing a candle.

+### moments
+when you're in the midst of it,
+you don't notice them.
+then you're at the end,
+watching them drift off.

+a moment sparks joy in you,
+you habitually go to share it,
+you realise,
+there is noone to send it to.

+nearest the end of your past,
+many moments are filled with thoughts of them,
+as time grows,
+less and less moments are spent back then.

+months later,
+a moment might strike you,
+"this is when we planned to be together"
+what was once a now,
+is now a never.

+a year later you realise,
+there have been more moments,
+between now and then,
+than the pasts starts and ends.